 On behalf of our members, CRKN has now negotiated three transformative agreements (TA).
 With the goal of providing a forum to learn about and discuss TAs and consider their strategic place in the Canadian scholarly ecosystem, CRKN’s Content Strategy Committee is excited to announce a webinar series on transformative agreements.
 Bringing together speakers from CRKN member institutions, library consortia, stakeholders and not-for-profit publishers, these webinars will offer nuanced discussions on transformative agreements in Canada and how they can be considered within a sustainable open access strategy.

-A preliminary report summarizing the discussions and topics highlighted in the first two webinars is available to read here: CRKN Webinar Series on Transformative Agreements
+A report summarizing the discussions and topics highlighted in the three webinars is available to read here: CRKN Webinar Series on Transformative Agreements

 May 11 from 1:00 – 3:00 p.m.
 EDT: An Introduction to Transformative Agreements in Canada